The 10th Annual

 The cost of participation covering food, Safety Paddlers, camping, logistical support and honoraria for speakers is $95 per day this year, unless you register before May 1st.
 The Early Bird rate is $85 per day.
 The latest you may register is June 1st.
 We are very focused on affordability for all, but the escalation of food, gas and other prices forces us to raise our fees.
 You may be surprised at how low the fees still are compared to outfitters’ fees.
 That is because we are grassroots volunteers and totally non-profit.

 You may not use the public registration to register as a volunteer.
 You will need to contact us at tworowinfo@gmail.com for vetting and training before you will be given the link to our volunteer registration.
-Great opportunity for high school volunteer hours!

 We also need support from all our paddlers on tasks like setting up for events, camping and meal sites, serving food, security, conducting outreach to local communities and much more.
 If you’d like to assist with those tasks, please let us know when you register!